drBenway/pixi-vn-wiki/start/canvas-components.md

 ## Base Components

-Currently the base canvas components are:
+The available components are:

 * `Sprite` corresponds to the component [PixiJS.Sprite](https://pixijs.com/8.x/examples/sprite/basic).
 * `Container` corresponds to the component [PixiJS.Container](https://pixijs.com/8.x/examples/basic/container).
 * `Text` corresponds to the component [PixiJS.Text](https://pixijs.com/8.x/examples/text/pixi-text).

-Other components are added by Pixi’VN, such as:

-* [ImageSprite](/start/canvas-images.md) is a class that extends the `Sprite` class.
+* [ImageSprite](/start/canvas-images.md) is a conponent introduced by Pixi’VN.
-* [ImageContainer](/start/canvas-image-container.md) is a class that extends the `Container` class.
+* [ImageContainer](/start/canvas-image-container.md) is a conponent introduced by Pixi’VN.
-* [VideoSprite](/start/canvas-videos.md) is a class that extends the `ImageSprite` class.
+* [VideoSprite](/start/canvas-videos.md) is a conponent introduced by Pixi’VN.

 ## Custom Components